 The Broken World (Part 1)

 Dismantling the fundamental concepts of what civilization is and why it is the antithesis of liberty and against our nature.

 These posts are a culmination of thoughts and rambling I’ve had on the subject of human social theory regarding the problems in our current societies and ideas about how we can live and minimize these issues.
 I don’t make any “expert claims”, and you are free to call bullshit on what you read. but I do hope you have the capacity to consider the ideas.

 I would not call these fully finalized breakdowns of the concepts involved, but part of a process of writing in order to better understand how to communicate what I’m trying to say.
 It is a difficult process just understanding the ways people see reality enough to find words that they may be able to frame reality from well enough to even begin getting through their entire lifetime of thinking.
 To say these things are not in a finished form for presentation would be a massive understatement.
-If nothing else this represents the current evolution of the expression of the ideas in a space where they can be refined and better expressed.
+If nothing else this represents the current (as of the time of writing) evolution of the expression of the ideas in a space where they can be refined and better expressed.
 This presentation of the ideas is still what I would consider quite raw.

 These ideas are not based on my preferences for desired outcomes, but a long and extensive look at human behavior in an attempt to understand what actually can work.
 These are not prescriptions, however, but a loose framework, or ideas that can be taken and reformulated and understood based on the reader’s capacity to see and understand from their own reality framing.
 I’m not here to say how things should be.
 I’m here to dismantle the stories we tell ourselves about what we are and find the connections in the systems we’ve built and nature built to in some small part give humans a better chance at rewriting the realities that make the living world what it is.